 The change in other technical provisions relates to changes in the net provision for unexpired risks.
-The
+The change in gross technical provisions is described in note 22.

 33) Operating expenses

 The Group classifies operating expenses by nature.
 Compared to 2016, operating expenses decreased by 1.6%.